ansipes/mejo-187/content/assignment/introduction-to-html.md

 10. Write a paragraph about your favorite activities and make one of the words (or group or words) link to another site.
 11. Add an image to your page from your images folder.

-The additional page should be something that should be the next prioritized page for your client.
-If that is not evident, do your best to imagine what they would like to see or ask me!

 ## Save your Files

 1. Zip your project folder.
 On a Mac,  control + click, and choose 'Compress.'
 On a PC, right-click > Send To > Compressed Folder